-Undergraduate student evaluation for this course will be based on participation, two annotated bibliography assignments, one 3500-word research paper and a final exam.
-The annotated bibliographies will be worth 20% of the total grade, the paper will be worth 35% and the final exam will be worth 35% of the course grade.
+Undergraduate student evaluation for this course is based on participation, two annotated bibliography assignments, one 3500-word research paper and a final exam.
+The annotated bibliographies will be worth 30% of the total grade, the paper will be worth 30% and the final exam will be worth 30% of the course grade.
 Participation (assessed weekly) will account for 10% of the grade.

-Work will be spread throughout the term, with the annotated bibliographies being due on Jan 22nd and Feb 12th, the paper due Mar 19th, and the final exam falling in the exam period.
+Work will be spread throughout the term, with the annotated bibliographies being due on September 26th and October 24th, the paper due November 28th, and the final exam falling in the exam period.

-Annotated Bibliographies - 20% of grade
+Annotated Bibliographies - 15% of grade each

-The two short annotated readings assignments will require students to find three references that are relevant to the topic outlined below.
+The two short, annotated readings assignments will require students to find three references that are relevant to the topic outlined below.
 The references must come from valid academic sources (e.g. not any old web site) and be related to each other in some way.
 The assignment is to do a short synopsis of the three references and a brief analysis in 3 double spaced pages.
 Assignments are to be submitted as hard copy in class and to OWL by 11:55pm on the due date.
+The hard copy can be submitted to the Department dropbox by 4pm on the next day, as long as the OWL version is submitted on time (it must be the same version).

-Assignment #1 is due on January 22nd, and its topic is mortuary analysis.
+Assignment #1 is due on September 26th, and its topic is mortuary analysis.
 Find an article that presents a mortuary analysis of an archaeological site.
 Then identify two articles that outline the most important aspects of mortuary theory that inform the analysis described in the article.
 Write short descriptions of what is in the three articles, and then describe how the theory shapes the analysis.

-Assignment #2 is due on February 12th, and its topic is diet and bioarchaeology.
+Assignment #2 is due on October 24th, and its topic is diet and bioarchaeology.
 Find an article that presents an analysis of the diet at an archaeological site.
 Find two more articles that utilize that method of analysis.
 Write a short description of each article, and then discuss whether there are common themes/approaches in the three articles.

-See the Annotated Bibs tab on OWL for more information on these assignments.
+See the Assignments tab on OWL for more information on these assignments.

-Research Paper - 35% of grade
+Research Paper - 30% of grade

 Topics for the research paper must be related to one of the lecture themes and will be selected in consultation with the instructor (in office hours or by email) before reading week.
-The paper will be formatted as a manuscript to be submitted to the American Journal of Physical Anthropology.
-See the PDF in the Research Paper tab on OWL for specific instructions and further details.
+The paper will be formatted as a manuscript to be submitted to the American Journal of Biological Anthropology.
+See the Assignments tab on OWL for specific instructions and further details.